mozilla/version-control-tools/docs/hgmo/pushlog.rst

    The array may be empty.
 This can occur if changesets from this push are now hidden/obsolete.

+git_changesets
+   An array of Git changeset entries.

+   For each Mercurial changeset in the ``changesets`` field, a corresponding Git SHA is present in this field.
+The Git changeset is the Git commit that was used to mirror the upstream Git repo into this Mercurial repo.
+If the commit was not mirrored from an upstream Git commit, ``null`` is found instead.

 obsoletechangesets
    (optional) An array of 40 character changeset SHA-1s of now obsolete changesets included in the push.